 How can you make your café stand out from the crowd?
-The right music can help.
-The playlist you create can entice consumers to stay in your café, and that music could even keep them coming back for more.
+Choosing the right music can help.
+The playlist you create can entice consumers to stay in your café, and that in-store music could even keep them coming back for more.

 Why Play Music in a Café?

 A traditional café is a noisy place.
 Coffee machines puff and whirl as they produce the drinks your visitors crave.
 Consumers holler their orders, and they hold loud conversations with the people around them.
 Add in street noise, and you have the recipe for a very loud room.

 Music can soften that noise, giving diners something to focus on instead of the chaos happening around them.
 Music can also enhance their dining experience.

 In a study published in the journal Appetite, researchers found that playing music tends to make people eat and drink more, and meal times tend to expand when there is music available.
 That result remained the same regardless of the speed or volume of the music.

 Studies like this suggest that music is just a pleasant addition to a meal, and tunes encourage people to linger around the table and enjoy their food.
 That makes it a good addition to a café experience.

 The impact of music can also be subtle.
 For example, in a study in the Journal of Foodservice Business Research, scientists played different types of music during six two-hour lunch periods, and they collected 858 responses from diners.
 They found that playing music people might consider "ethnic" made the diners choose more ethnic types of food.
 The sounds they heard triggered their taste buds, and they reacted accordingly.